kirsho/myconda/myenv.md

 Olivier Kirsh <olivier.kirsh@u-paris.fr>
 20199814

-This folder contains yml file for miniconda envs all have been updated on 20190814
+This folder contains yml files of miniconda envs.
+All have been updated on 20190814.
-Cytoscape must not be updated. an alias start an env with the right jdk version and the app Last R is 3.6.1, but my env with my packages runs on r-3.5.1
+Cytoscape must not be updated.
+An alias start an env with the right jdk version and the app located in Apps/
+Last R version is 3.6.1, but my env with my packages runs on r-3.5.1

 # conda environments:
 ```